How to: Prompt for the Device Password

 let reason = "Please authenticate to access this part of the app";

-// returns a boolean.
-True if the authentication was successful, false if it failed (e.g. because the user
+// Returns a boolean.
+True if the authentication was successful, false if the authentication challenge failed.

 let authenticationResult = (await requestLocalAuthentication(reason))["result"];